apostolos-geyer/stack/tools/settings/docs/env-modules.md

 ```

 **Workflow:**
-1. Reads cfg.env/src/server.ts to extract all variable names
+1. Reads platform/src/server.ts to extract all variable names
 2. Compares with current turbo.json globalEnv
-3. Updates turbo.json with the full list from cfg.env
+3. Updates turbo.json with the full list from platform
 4. Maintains alphabetical order
 5. Returns added and removed variables

 **Use Case:**
-Run this after adding/removing variables in cfg.env to keep turbo.json in sync.
+Run this after adding/removing variables in platform to keep turbo.json in sync.

 ---